Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 Step 4 — Decide Whether to Keep or Discard the Address

-If this is a one-and-done account (a quick promo or test), you can let the inbox expire.
-If you might need to log in again, reset a password, or re-verify, save the access token so you can reopen the exact address later.
-The entire workflow for token-based reuse is explained in "How to reuse your temp mail address."
+If this is a one-and-done account, you can let the inbox expire.
+If you need to log in again, reset a password, or re-verify, save the Access Token so you can reopen the exact address later.
+You can reuse the same temp address months later by entering that token.

 Step 5 — Apply Platform-Specific Best Practices